jha-121/Documantation/Readme.md

              Your browser does not support the video tag.
                </video>
 ```
-###   How it Works
-       The controls attribute adds video controls, like play, pause, and volume.
-       It is a good idea to always include width and height attributes.
-If height and width are not set,
-       the page might flicker while the video loads.
-       The <source> element allows you to specify alternative video files which the browser may choose from.
-       The browser will use the first recognized format.
-       The text between the <video> and </video> tags will only be displayed in browsers that do not support the <video>
-       element.

 ###    HTML <video> Autoplay
        To start a video automatically, use the autoplay attribute: